Matt Olson Preview, Player Props: Braves vs. Dodgers

 Matt Olson At The Plate

-- In 45.1% of his games this year, Olson has notched at least one RBI.
-In 30 of those games (22.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in 14 contests.
+- Olson has had at least one RBI in 44.8% of his games this season (60 of 134), with more than one RBI 30 times (22.4%).
+He has also been responsible for three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.